MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/process-manual-agent-installations.md

 ---
+title: Process Manual Agent Installations
 description:
+author: mgoedtel
 manager: cfreemanwa
+ms.date: 2016-10-12
+ms.custom: na
+ms.prod: system-center-threshold
+ms.technology: operations-manager
 ms.topic: article
-author:  mgoedtel
-ms.prod:  system-center-threshold
-keywords:
-ms.date:  2016-06-27
-title:  Process Manual Agent Installations ms.technology:  operations-manager ms.assetid:  ba2a2815-10bf-4904-ae1c-1e572e2b5fa5
 ---

 # Process Manual Agent Installations

->Applies To: System Center 2016 Technical Preview - Operations Manager
+>Applies To: System Center 2016 - Operations Manager

 Manual installation of an agent refers to the process of running MOMAgent.msi locally on a computer that is to host a System Center Operations Manager agent.
 When it is installed, the agent attempts to join the specified management group by contacting a specified management server.
 You can use security settings at both the management group and the management server level to configure how requests from manually installed agents are processed.